adrianameor/TT5L_G8_Requirements_Project/SRS/TT5L_G8_SRS.md

 ## 1. Introduction

 ### 1.1 Purpose - adriana
 The purpose of the Student Club Management System with Budget and Venue Integration is to provide a unified digital platform that streamlines the administrative and operational tasks of student clubs and organizations within the university.
-The system is designed to solve inefficiencies in how clubs currently manage their memberships, plan events, request budgets, and book venues, most of which are done manually or through disconnected systems.
-By integrating with the university's financial management system and campus venue reservation database, the platform will automate the approval workflow, reduce redundant communication, and provide transparency in financial and spatial resource allocation.
-The system targets student club leaders, members, event coordinators, financial officers, and university administrators, aiming to improve collaboration, reduce paperwork, and ensure compliance with university policies.
-This platform will ultimately enhance the student co-curricular experience by making club operations more accessible, efficient, and accountable.
+The system is developed to address the inefficients of current club workflows, which are often handled through disconnected tools like email, spreadsheets, and standalone forms.
+These manual processes lead to miscommunication, lost records, and delays in approvals.
+By integrating with the university's financial management system and campus venue reservation database, the platform will centralize core operations such as membership management, event planning, budget tracking, and venue booking.
+The system will support role-based access for student club leaders, members, finance officers, faculty advisors, and space managers, enabling them to perform and approve actions within their responsibilities.
+This will ensure faster workflows, clear accountability, and better compliance with university regulations.
+Ultimately, the platform aims to enhance the student co-curricular experience by making club operations more efficient, transparent, and accessible across all levels of involvement.

 ### 1.2 Scope - rafida
 *Define the scope of the system, what it will and will not do.*